qdzlug/pipeline-runner/.gitlab/issue_templates/Application - Update.md

 - [ ] Container version has been updated in greylist file
 - [ ] Branch has been merged into `development`

+No new findings:
+- [ ] There are no new findings in this update.
+Skip the Justifications and Approval Process steps and apply the label ~"Approval".

 Justifications:
 - [ ] All findings have been justified per the above documentation
 - [ ] Justifications have been provided to the container hardening team